-Each student must have an appropriate physical education uniform consisting of tennis shoes.
+Each student must have an appropriate attire for gym class consisting of sneakers.
 In order to be excused from class participation for an extended period of time, a student must have a written medical excuse from a doctor.
 Students may be excused from participation for a single day if they have a written statement from their parent or guardian.